Ashlar-Vellum

-Founded in Sunnyvale, California, Ashlar Incorporated is now headquartered in Austin, Texas, with additional offices in Kiev, Ukraine.
+Founded in Sunnyvale, California, Ashlar Incorporated is now headquartered in Austin, Texas, with additional offices in Kyiv, Ukraine.

+In response to Russian invasion of Ukraine, Ashlar-Vellum published statement claiming continuous support for Ukrainian Team and asked to support Ukraine by donating to humanitarian and medical aid, and support Ukrainian Military.

 The Designer Elements Product Family

 The Ashlar-Vellum product family features the Designer Elements including Graphite, Cobalt, Xenon and Argon.

 Graphite

 Graphite offers 2D and 3D wireframe drafting.

 Graphite is the modern successor to Ashlar's earlier Vellum program, originally released in 1989.
 Introduced in 2001, Graphite competes with AutoCAD LT and VectorWorks.

 Cobalt

 Cobalt is Ashlar-Vellum's top-level product for 3D modeling and CAD on Mac and Windows.
 It integrates parametric wireframe, freeform surfacing, feature-based solid modeling and photo-realistic rendering all using the Vellum interface.
 Everything in Cobalt is history-driven with associativity and 2D equation-driven parametrics and constraints.
 It offers surfacing tools, mold design tools, detailing, and engineering features.
 Cobalt also includes a library of 149,000 mechanical parts.

 Cobalt is the successor to Ashlar's earlier Vellum Solids program released in 1998.
 Debuted in 2001, Cobalt competes with Solid Edge, SolidWorks, CATIA, NX, and Pro/Engineer.